VH-TQV. de Havilland DHC-8-102A. c/n 362.

 Accepted by Rainer Aircraft Leasing Inc - June 18, 1993

-Entered onto the U.S. Aircraft Register as N861MA
+Entered onto the United States Aircraft Register as N861MA - ?

-Leased to Northwest Airlines & sub-leased to Mesaba Airlines - June 18, 1993
+Leased to Northwest Airlines and sub-leased to Mesaba Airlines as the registered operator - June 18, 1993

 Sold to de Havilland Corporation Inc - February 17, 1998

-Returned to de Havilland Corporation at end of lease - March 4, 1998
+Returned to de Havilland Corporation at the end of the lease - March 04, 1998

 Leased to Air Nova - April 29, 1998